Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Results

 \subsection{Relative fractions of red, green, and blue galaxies in the $d_{\mathrm{f}}$-$d_{\mathrm{n}}$ plane}

 \autoref{fig:fig1} presents the environmental distribution of galaxy colour classes in the two-dimensional space defined by the distance to the filament spine ($d_{\mathrm{f}}$) and the distance to the nearest node ($d_{\mathrm{n}}$).
-The top panels show the joint probability density distributions of red-sequence, green-valley, and blue-cloud galaxies in the $d_{\mathrm{f}}$-$d_{\mathrm{n}}$ plane, while the bottom panels display the corresponding relative fractions as one-dimensional functions of $d_{\mathrm{f}}$ and $d_{\mathrm{n}}$.
+The top panels show the normalized joint distributions of red-sequence, green-valley, and blue-cloud galaxies in the $d_{\mathrm{f}}$-$d_{\mathrm{n}}$ plane, while the bottom panels display the corresponding relative fractions as one-dimensional functions of $d_{\mathrm{f}}$ and $d_{\mathrm{n}}$.

 The joint distributions reveal a clear geometric segregation of galaxy populations across the cosmic web.
 Red galaxies are strongly concentrated toward the lower-left region of the $d_{\mathrm{f}}$-$d_{\mathrm{n}}$ plane, i.e., close to both filament spines and nodes.
-Their probability density peaks sharply at small $d_{\mathrm{f}}$ and small $d_{\mathrm{n}}$, indicating that the densest and most dynamically evolved regions of the web preferentially host passive systems.
+The empirical distribution peaks sharply at small $d_{\mathrm{f}}$ and small $d_{\mathrm{n}}$, indicating that the densest and most dynamically evolved regions of the web preferentially host passive systems.
 In contrast, blue galaxies occupy a larger region of the parameter space.
 This behaviour is consistent with blue galaxies residing in relatively low-density, dynamically quiescent environments where gas accretion remains efficient.
-Green-valley galaxies trace an intermediate distribution in the $d_{\mathrm{f}}$-$d_{\mathrm{n}}$ plane.
-Their probability contours bridge the regions populated by red and blue systems, extending from filament interiors toward moderate node distances.
-This spatial continuity supports the interpretation of green-valley galaxies as a transitional population whose transformation is linked to gradual environmental modulation rather than abrupt dynamical events alone.
+The green-valley population occupies a region of the $d_{\mathrm{f}}$-$d_{\mathrm{n}}$ plane that is broadly consistent with its transitional nature, although its distribution shows considerable overlap with the blue-cloud population.
+The spatial distribution of green-valley galaxies is consistent with the environmental trends produced by the EAGLE simulation and reflects the gradual transition between the blue and red populations encoded by the physical processes operating within the model.